Challenging Beliefs, Affecting Behaviour

 We maintain a focus on ‘Lead Indicators’ and our aspiration of no harm, underpinned by a culture of care.
 Lead Indicators allow us to be more forward-looking and proactive and span six key areas of Leadership, Communication, Competence, Culture, Contractors and Planning.
 The CBAB programme is a key way in which we engage with our subcontractors, who widely praise its ability to capture the importance of safety in a mindset changing way.

 Our objective is to create and maintain an environment where care for our people and those who work with us is our top priority, and the belief that all accidents are preventable prevails.
-Our focus on wellbeing remains high and has never been more important than during the current period.
+Our focus on wellbeing remains high and has never been more important than during the pandemic.

-Our Health and Safety Policy establishes our commitment to effectively managing all aspects of health and safety, and to taking all reasonably practicable measures to continually improve.
+Business unit management is responsible for the implementation of our Health and Safety Policy which provides a framework to effectively manage all aspects of health, safety and wellbeing, and ensuring all health and safety risks are assessed and safe systems of work are devised in line with the Galliford Try Health, Safety and Environmental Management Systems.
 The policy determines the roles and responsibilities of the Executive Board, divisional Boards and business unit management in delivering health and safety.

 It also expresses the Group’s commitment to ensuring that our people’s behaviour is consistent with an improving safety culture.

 In addition, we have an Employee Wellbeing Policy, which recognises that our duty of care extends to our people’s physical and mental health.

 We ensure our polices are widely communicated, through inductions for new employees, internal training sessions, site notice boards and via our intranet.